DynamicBiosystems/DynamicSD/README.md

  --cores 32
 ```

-## Standards for H&E Images in the SD Process

 ## Usage
 ---
 For detailed usage instructions, API documentation, examples, and important notes, please refer to the **`DynamicSD User Manual.pdf`** document.

 ## Analysis
 ### Inputs